PranavNagrecha/Salesforce-RAG/rag/patterns/cross-cutting-patterns.md

 ### Where This Pattern Appears

-- **Apex Development**: See `rag/development/apex-patterns.md` for SOQL optimization, bulkification, and asynchronous patterns
+- **Apex Development**: See `rag/development/apex-patterns.md` for SOQL optimization, bulkification, asynchronous patterns, detailed pattern implementations, and tradeoffs
 - **Governor Limits**: See `rag/development/governor-limits-and-optimization.md` for comprehensive limit monitoring, selective query optimization, and resource management
 - **Flow Development**: See `rag/development/flow-patterns.md` for bulk Flow patterns and collection processing
 - **Integration Patterns**: See `rag/integrations/etl-vs-api-vs-events.md` for batch processing patterns
 - **Troubleshooting**: See `rag/troubleshooting/integration-debugging.md` for limit-related debugging
+- **LWC Development**: See `rag/development/lwc-patterns.md` for performance-optimized LWC controller patterns with cache busting and lazy loading

 ### Key Principles